xutianyi01/DeepRLlunar/README.md

 ### a.
 For n-step Sarsa with linear function approximation, we can discretize states and set feature vectors by printing and observing the environment's state values.
 Details are as follows:

 For horizontal and vertical position, horizontal and vertical velocity, angle and angular velocity, I discretize [-1, 1] into 5 intervals of each one.
-For each component of states, I give each interval of this component a bucket_index s'
+For each component of states, I give each interval of this component a bucket_index s' that is respectively 0, 1, 2, 3, 4.

+For left and right leg contact, I keep same as before, because only two possible values 0 and 1.